eminemArun/WeatherApp/README.md

 ## Run

-Open `WeatherApp.xcodeproj` and run Shopping App scheme in a chosen simulator.
+Open `WeatherApp.xcodeproj` and run Weather App scheme in a chosen simulator.
 If you want to run the app on a real device, you need to update code signing configuration first.

 ## Some implementation details